 Step 6: If your existing faucet has a spray hose, you’ll want to disconnect the hose from the faucet.
 You will also need to disconnect the sprayer from the sink basin by unscrewing the lock nut that holds it to the basin, which is located under the sink.

 Step 7: Clean the area where the old faucet and sprayer rested on the sink.

-Step 8: Most sinks have three holes to accommodate the faucet.
+Step 1: Most sinks have three holes to accommodate the faucet.
 Measure the distance between the two outside holes to make sure your new faucet will either slip in or cover the existing holes.
-Your measurements should be measured from the center of one whole to the center of the other.
+Your measurements should be measured from the center of one hole to the center of the other.

 Keep in mind that some faucets have a single handle, a mixer, or two handles.
 Whatever the configuration, you will always connect the hot and cold water lines as well as a bolt that holds the faucet to the sink.

 Step 2: Now you’re ready to set the new faucet in place.
 When you do so, you’ll need something to seal the base.
 Some faucets have a gasket that goes between the sink and the faucet.
 If this is the case put the gasket on the lip of the faucet plate and place the plate on the sink.

 If you don’t have a gasket, you’ll need plumber putty to seal around the base.
 Simply place the faucet place on the sink and spread the plumbers putty around the connection point between the plate and the sink.
 This will keep water from leaking into the cabinet.
 See the plumbers putty for more instructions.

 Step 3: Place the faucet into the hole or holes, depending on the style you selected, of the faucet plate.